valtix-security/terraform-provider-valtix/docs/resources/certificate.md

 * `certificate_body` - (Required) Certificate content.
 Provide a string with the whole content here or if it's on a file system use `file("filename")`
 * `certificate_chain` - (Optional) Certificate chain content.
 Provide a string with the whole content here or if it's on a file system use `file("filename")`.
 This is optional if the certificate has a chain available separately and not part of the certificate_body

-## Additional attributes based on the certificate_type
+## Additional arguments based on the certificate_type

 ### IMPORT_CONTENTS
 * `private_key` - (Required for IMPORT_CONTENTS) Certificate content.
 Provide a string with the whole content here or if it's on a file system use `file("filename")`